Lipschitz homotopy convergence of Alexandrov spaces II: Lipschitz contractible convex hulls

-\step{Step 1} We first construct a strictly concave function $h$ defined on an arbitrarily large neighborhood of $p$, which can be lifted to a function $\tilde h_i$ on $\tilde M_i$ with the same concavity.
+\step{Step 1} This part is the same as the proof of \cite[4.3]{PP:ext}.
+We construct a strictly concave function $h$ defined on an arbitrarily large neighborhood of $p\in N$, which can be lifted to a function $\tilde h_i$ on $\tilde M_i$ with the same concavity.
 We show that a superlevel set of $h$ is a convex domain containing the unit ball around $p$ and the same holds for $\tilde h_i$.
-This part is exactly the same as the proof of \cite[4.3]{PP:ext}.

 Take a maximal $\delta$-discrete set $\{l_\alpha\}_{\alpha\in A}$ in $N(\infty)$, where $\delta>0$ will be determined in Claim \ref{clm:conc}.
 For each $l_\alpha$ there exists a corresponding ray $r_\alpha$ emanating from $p$, which yields the Busemann function $b_\alpha$, i.e.,